mnallard/jaccuziArduiControler/README.md

 # jaccuziArduiControler
+Because my Gecko SPA controler card out of service for the heater part of my SPA, and need more than 500$ for replacement, i decided to start this spa management project with arduino Mega board (an arduino Uno with a 74HC595 is suffisant but require more cabling)
-Jaccuzi management code for arduino Mega board (water circulation cycles + heater management + ozoner cycles + full hours/off peaks hours for heater )
+(for managing failed features of the Gecko card : hot water circulation cycles + heater management + ozoner cycles + full hours/off peaks hours for heater + a leak management).

+The rest of jacuzzi features (blower + water jets ) are not covered into this project, because still working with the Gecko card, and the Gecko panel of the jaccuzzi.

 Hardware for the project:

 1 arduino MEGA card

+1 arduino mega prototype shield

 1 RTC DS1307 module ( bus I2C)
     (used for getting datetime +